-Your parents must give their permission via email to Mrs Rich: j.rich@denemagna.gloucs.sch.uk for you to take part in this challenge and be at home for a few days during timetable suspension week.
+Your parents must complete a permission form for you to take part in this challenge and be home for a few days during timetable suspension week.
+Make sure you get these to your tutor, else we will expect you in school!